Last Updated on 09/05/2025 by Carl-Peter Lehmann

 Best Performing Unit Trusts - Global Equity Fund Performance over 3 Years in ZAR

-There are 89 funds in the Global Equity Fund category with a 3-year track record, and the peer group average return stands at 9.74% per year.
+There are currently 95 funds in the ASISA Global Equity General category with a minimum 3-year track record.
+The peer group average return over this period is 13.59% p.a.

-🔹 Strong Outperformance vs Peers: All five funds significantly exceeded the peer group average of 9.74%, reinforcing the value of selecting strong global equity managers.
+🔹 Wide Gap vs Peers: All five funds outpaced the category average of 13.59% p.a. by a meaningful margin, reinforcing the importance of manager selection in the global equity space.

 Best Performing Global Equity Unit Trust Funds Over 5 Years in ZAR

-There are 64 funds in the Global Equity General category with a 5-year track record, and the peer group average return stands at 13.00% per year.
+There are 68 funds in the ASISA Global Equity General category with a minimum 5-year track record.
+The peer group average return over this period is 10.95% p.a.

 Now Read: Henceforwards Role in Providing Global Investment Advisor Services